 There is an exception under the law for individuals who qualify for medical use of marijuana under the Compassionate Use of Medical Cannabis Program Act.
 Unless you are too impaired to drive, as decided by the officer on duty, you can drive while under the influence of marijuana with a valid medical card.
 Speak with an attorney if you were charged with a DUI as a medical cannabis patient.

 Although Illinois marijuana DUI laws have been updated to legalize recreational use, the laws on driving under the influence of marijuana remain strict.
 If you are facing marijuana-related DUI charges, you risk facing severe penalties.
 These penalties could include jail time, huge fines, community service, and losing your driver’s license.

 Because driving high off of marijuana is a criminal charge, you could end up with a permanent criminal record for a conviction.
-With a criminal record, you cannot apply to some universities, will face difficulties applying for jobs, risk losing your public housing, and a lot more.
+With a criminal record, you cannot apply to some universities, will face difficulties applying for jobs, risk losing public housing, and much more.
 The only way to prevent the serious consequences of a marijuana-related DUI is to seek legal help from an experienced attorney.

 At Hirsch Law Group, we have been helping clients fight against criminal charges for over 20 years.
 Our law firm takes an aggressive approach toward criminal cases, and we have the experience and skills necessary to get a favorable outcome in your case.
-We understand that being charged with a DUI is scary and we want to do everything we can to protect your future.
+We understand that being charged with a DUI is scary, and we want to do everything we can to protect your future.